Missing Data

 (118, 7)

-Observe that now, our variable has 118 observations, so we have removed the 2 rows that had missing number of follows from the original data.
+Observe that now, our data has 118 observations, so we have removed the 2 rows that had missing values for number of follows from the original data.

 Data Imputation